flim1/bggn213/README.md

-# bggn213
+# Bioinformatics class BGGN213
-Classswork from BGGN213
+This is my classwork at UCSD BGGN 213.